What to Wear for a Family Photo Shoot

 What Colors to Wear for a Family Photo Shoot?

-When it comes to colors, seasons are the most important factor to align with, as it makes the picture feel more natural and aesthetically pleasing.
+When it comes to colors, seasons are the most critical factor to align with, as they make the picture feel more natural and aesthetically pleasing.

 Spring/Summer: Light colors like blush pinks, pale blues, ivory, mint, and khaki work beautifully outdoors.